-The Call of St. Mark
+The Call of St. Mark's

 The central act of faith and worship in the Episcopal Church is Holy Communion

 We are all children of God, created in the divine image.
 Coming to church helps us deepen that relationship.
-Coming to the Episcopal Church means we follow a “via media” – a middle way that traces back to the time of the Reformation and Queen Elizabeth I – that allows for diversity and change in the church.
+Coming to the Episcopal Church means we follow a “via media” – a middle way that traces back to the time of the Reformation and Queen Elizabeth I – that allows for and asks for diversity and change in the church.

 Belonging at St. Mark’s is a matter of being present and being available to God, participating in the common life of the church, and working to follow the call of Jesus and the Holy Spirit.

 Want to know more about the Episcopal Church?
 We offer an “Episcopal 101 and 102” each program year.
-Chat with Father David if you are interested.
+Chat with any of our clergy or parishioners about learning more.